Posts Tagged ‘prayer’

 Read MorePrayer for Steward Leaders and Boards By R. Scott Rodin

-An Exercise of Prayer for Steward Leaders and Steward Boards I grew up in a high liturgical church and I still love the planned intentionality of moving through the rituals of prayer, reading, and response.
+An Exercise of Prayer for Steward Leaders and Steward Boards I grew up in a highly liturgical church, and I still love the planned intentionality of moving through prayer, reading, and response rituals.
 I love liturgy.
-We wrote a liturgy to support our Steward Declaration and I hope you will consider using it…
+We wrote a liturgy to support our Steward Declaration, and I hope you will consider using it as part…

 Read MoreThe Most Important Prayer By Jim Stern